hsntareq/amapi-miusage/README.md

-# AM Miusage
+# Hasan Miusage

-This "AM Miusage" plugin will allows you to run a CRUD operation inside the plugin page of admin panel of a WordPress website.
+This "Hasan Miusage" plugin will allows you to run a CRUD operation inside the plugin page of admin panel of a WordPress website.

 ## Installation